willieLjohnson/SimpleNinja/README.md

 # SimpleNinja
 A simple Game.
-With a Simple Ninja.
+With a simple Ninja.